nfch211/automation-for-data-entry/README.md

 Finally, whenever i needed to input these information as requested, all I need to do was simply to copy and paste.

-Part B. Paste the information as according to my specifications to excel file
+Part B. Paste the information as according to my specifications to the excel file

 I asked ChatGPT to make me another ptyhon script to automate the pasting process, it was doned by simply providing the column names and row numbers,